navyagarwal/navyagarwal/readme.md

-* 👋 Hi, I’m navya, pronouns -> she/her
+* 👋 Hi, I’m Navya Agarwal
 * 👀 I’m looking to explore interesting codebases, collaborate on open source projects and learn a lot